 These tried-and-true vegan aquafaba meringue cookies have been featured on catering menus, in the Wicked Healthy cookbook, and make novice vegans feel like all-star chefs.
 They are easy to make using magical aquafaba (chickpea brine) and have a delicate almond vanilla flavor.
 Have fun with fruit powders to make the all sorts of jazzy colors!

-- Make the meringue until it is fully whipped.
-Whip the almond extract and vanilla seeds into the meringue.
+Once fully whipped, whip the almond extract and vanilla seeds into the meringue.

 Spoon the meringue into a pastry bag fitted with a round tip.
 Or use a zipper-lock bag and cut off a corner.
 If your parchment is curling up from the baking sheets, dollop a little meringue under each corner to secure it.
 Pipe cookies into pointy mounds about 1½ inches in diameter.
 They should look like big Hershey’s kisses.
 You need only about ½ inch space between cookies because they won’t expand much during baking.
 Sprinkle the ground almonds, if using, evenly over the cookies.